-This is a great way to become aware of what content works with your buyers.
+This is a great way to know what content works with your buyers.

 A content audit will tell you which content is effective, what you should keep, and what can be changed to improve the buyer’s journey and appeal to your target audience.

-This will save time and money—so that neither is wasted on ineffective marketing.
+This will save time and money—so neither is wasted on ineffective marketing.

-A thorough understanding of your analytics is key to mapping your company’s game plan and marketing automation.
+Understanding your analytics is key to mapping your company’s game plan and marketing strategy.

 For example, let’s say you know how much time it takes for a potential buyer to progress to an opportunity and how much time it takes for the opportunity to close.

-You need to know where potential buyers get stuck or fail progress in the buying journey, so you can create a successful marketing automation plan for your company’s success.
+You need to know where potential buyers get stuck or fail to progress in the buying journey so that you can create a successful marketing automation plan for your company’s success.

 For example, consider the following:

-- During the awareness stage, you can track the number of visitors to your site and the sources from which they arrive.
+- Awareness stage: you can track the number of visitors to your site and the sources from which they arrive.

-- During the consideration stage, you can monitor click-through rates and cost per lead.
+- Consideration stage: you can monitor click-through rates and cost per lead.

-- During the decision stage, you can track the cost per acquisition.
+- Decision stage: you can track the cost per acquisition.

 While the above metrics are quite simple, they form the basis for exploring your analytics at a deeper level and diagnosing any issues.